 What many men don’t realise is that hair loss can be treated effectively using clinically-proven, MHRA and FDA approved medications.
 Wilshere and his peers certainly don’t need to go down the same route as Wayne Rooney and several other footballers, who opted for expensive hair transplant surgeries.
 Instead, non-surgical hair loss treatment for men is well proven, less painful, and produces more gradual results.

-Belgravia offers clients tailored hair loss solutions based on their unique pattern of shedding, their medical profile and their lifestyle.
-These are often combination courses which include appropriate applications of high strength minoxidil, which are used topically and are particularly useful for stubborn areas of hairloss such as the hairline or crown, in tandem with the oral DHT-blocking tablet finasteride 1mg.
+Specialists recommend hair loss solutions based on each individual’s suitability.
+These tend to be formed around either one or both of these recognised medications, using appropriate applications of high strength minoxidil, which are used topically and can be particularly useful for encouraging hair growth in stubborn areas of hairloss such as the hairline or crown, and/or the oral DHT-blocking one-per-day tablet finasteride 1mg.

-Additional hair growth boosters can bolster this approach with components designed to stimulate the scalp and promote hair health.
-One of these, Hair Vitalics for Men, is a premium hair growth supplement which, in addition to being a highly-targeted nutritional support featuring key vitamins, minerals, amino acids and botanical extracts shown to be of benefit to the hair, also contains saw palmetto.
-This botanic has been shown to lower DHT in the bloodstream; DHT being the hormone responsible for causing the hair to thin in hereditary cases of men’s hair loss.
+Additional hair growth supporting products can be used in addition to these treatments; these include devices designed to stimulate the scalp and promote hair health.
+One of these, which is exclusive to Belgravia, is Hair Vitalics for Men, a premium hair growth supplement which is a highly-targeted nutritional support featuring key vitamins, minerals, amino acids and botanical extracts which also contains biotin, zinc and selenium to maintain normal healthy hair growth.

 Even with a shaved head, his thinning hair is noticeable but, it could, of course, be that Wilshere is not unduly concerned by his thinning.
 The shaven headed look certainly seems to suit him – just as it does for the actors Vin Diesel and Jason Statham, and whether or not – or how – to deal with going bald is an incredibly personal decision.